choulab/lab-website/content/handbook/firstexperiment.md

 weight: 70
 ---

 Always generate a complete protocol before starting an expperiment.
-You can based yours on this [template](/).
-A basic protocol should have the following elements:
+You can base yours on this [template](/), which has the following elements:

 - Experiment Number (e.g. LC001)
 - Experiment Title (e.g. protein expression)